Forms of land records

 If it is a record type still held by LINZ, and you think it is likely the document has been scanned, order a copy of the land record through LINZ.
 If it is not available this way, we will let you know where the original can be seen.

-If the record is now stored with Archives New Zealand, you can search for it through Archway, the online search facility.
-At this stage, Archway has descriptions (not images) of all files held.
-You can then make a request via the Archway facility to view the document in person.
+If the record is now stored with Archives New Zealand, you can search for it through their Collections search, the online search facility.
+At this stage, the Collections search has descriptions (not images) of all files held.
+You can then make a request via the Collections search facility to view the document in person.

 Most Maori land records are held by the Maori Land Court.
 See Searching for Maori land records.